xitu/gold-miner/article/2021/the-new-king-of-bundlers-is-here-all-bow-before-vitejs.md

 # The New King of Bundlers Is Here: All Bow Before Vitejs

-#### If you’re targeting newer browsers, this is the bundler you want

 ![Photo by [Paweł Furman](https://unsplash.com/@pawelo81?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/king?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)](https://cdn-images-1.medium.com/max/13714/1*LlgpXcXbw-wEPTqxiRDDDw.jpeg)

 Back when I started coding, JavaScript was used only to add some fancy effects to your website.
 Remember that trailing effect you could add to your mouse?
 Or how you could change the colors of your links during a hover event?